adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 }
 ```

+!!! info
-> Note that Entity Framework adds an `s` onto the end of the model to create the table name.
+    Entity Framework adds an `s` onto the end of the model to create the table name.
 If you
     have a model named `TodoItem`, the table is called `TodoItems` in the database.
 You can use this
     same annotation to adjust the table name if it is not to your liking.

 ## Best Practices